 Use optimal handling techniques and non-threatening behavior to get the snake to trust you.
 Your snake mustn’t associate your scent with danger.

-1) Learn to Handle Your Snake Correctly
+Handle Your Snake Correctly

 The main cause of aggression in ball pythons is that it doesn’t like how you handle it.
 Here are the most common reasons why: